John Ford: Personality

-Ford was renowned for his intense personality and his many idiosyncrasies and eccentricities.
+Ford was renowned for his distinct and forceful personality, and his many idiosyncrasies and eccentricities.
 From the early Thirties onwards, he always wore dark glasses and a patch over his left eye, which was only partly to protect his poor eyesight.
 He was an inveterate pipe-smoker and while he was shooting he would chew on a linen handkerchief—each morning his wife would give him a dozen fresh handkerchiefs, but by the end of a day's filming the corners of all of them would be chewed to shreds.
 He always had music played on the set and would routinely break for tea (Earl Grey) at mid-afternoon every day during filming.
-He discouraged chatter and disliked bad language on set; its use, especially in front of a woman, would typically result in the offender being thrown off the production.
+He discouraged chatter and disliked swearing on set; its use, especially in front of a woman, would typically result in the offender being thrown off the production.
 He rarely drank during the making of a film, but when a production wrapped he would often lock himself in his study, wrapped only in a sheet, and go on a solitary drinking binge for several days, followed by routine contrition and a vow never to drink again.
 He was extremely sensitive to criticism and was always particularly angered by any comparison between his work and that of his elder brother Francis.
 He rarely attended premieres or award ceremonies, although his Oscars and other awards were proudly displayed on the mantel in his home.

 There were occasional rumors about his sexual preferences, and in her 2004 autobiography 'Tis Herself, Maureen O'Hara recalled seeing Ford kissing a famous male actor (whom she did not name) in his office at Columbia Studios.

-He was famously untidy, and his study was always littered with books, papers, and clothes.
+He was untidy, and his study was always littered with books, papers, and clothes.
 He bought a brand new Rolls-Royce in the 1930s, but never rode in it because his wife, Mary, would not let him smoke in it.
 His own car, a battered Ford roadster, was so dilapidated and messy that he was once late for a studio meeting because the guard at the studio gate did not believe that the real John Ford would drive such a car, and refused to let him in.